-A book I have never heard before -or have barely heard of- before “Influence” and “How to Win Friends” -which isn’t even in the list BTW-?
+A book I have never heard before -or have barely heard of- before “Influence” and “How to Win Friends” -which isn’t even on the list BTW-?

 Yes, my friends.

-And when it comes to psychology applied to persuasion, Nick Kolenda takes the crown on this best persuasion books list.
+So albeit there were some minor things that I disagreed with -see the full review-, when it comes to psychology applied to persuasion, Nick Kolenda still takes the crown on this best persuasion book list.

 - Maximum Influence: Good overview of 12 well-researched influencing principles

 - The Social Animal: Albeit this is a social psychology book for universities and not a book on influencing, it talks at length on influence and changing people’s minds and opinions.
-Being based all on science and research makes it one of the best resource available.
+Being based on science and research makes it one of the best resources available.